What better way to get yourself familiarized with NYC than understanding what the New York City map is all about.

 4) New York City Subway Map

-If you are visiting NYC, odds are you will be using the vast subway network during your time there.
+If you are visiting NYC, odds are you will be using the vast subway network (and other NYC transportation) during your time there.
 Connecting the boroughs are 36 subway lines and 472 stations all around the city.

 Subways (and other public transport) is also a great way to get between the airport and NYC.
 Instead of paying for expensive Uber or taxi rides, simply leverage the public transport network and save some money.

 Below is the subway map of New York City: